-If you’re looking for the panacea of men’s fashion, you’d hardly have to look further than the 1920s.
+If you’re looking for the golden age of men’s fashion, you don’t have to look further than the 1920s.
 This decade was a time when fashion took a turn from the conservative, old styles into a new era of fashion.

 Although the early 20s didn’t see much in the way of new fashions, when you think of the dapper suits and dresses of the 20s, many of those styles were products of the later part of the decade.

-Regardless, many of the most popular men’s dress styles today are still modeled from the fashion of that decade.
+Regardless, many of the most popular men’s fashion styles today are still modeled from the fashion of that decade.

 Fashion to that point had been some of the same suit styles over and over, with no casual clothing anywhere to be found.
 The 20s saw many radical suit styles as well as the introduction of casual and sporty dress for men.
 The formality of dress lessened, and clothing encompassed more choice and more fashion forward options.